actions/actions-runner-controller/docs/adrs/2023-05-08-exposing-metrics.md

 ## Consequences

-Users can define alerts, monitor the behaviour of both the actions-based metrics (gathered from the listener) and the kubernetes resource-based metrics (gathered from the controller manager).
+Users can define alerts, monitor the behavior of both the actions-based metrics (gathered from the listener) and the Kubernetes resource-based metrics (gathered from the controller manager).